Ashish1999Kumar/Deep-learning/README.md

 this file consists of training of a dataset(breast_cancer) using MP_neuron model.
 # Perceptron
 this file consists of training of a dataset(breast_cancer) using Perceptron model.
+# Sigmoid
+this file consists of training a dataset(mobie_cleaned) using Sigmoid model.